mananahmed/syllabi/earlymodernSA2024.md

 #### 03/19
 * W. H. McLeod.
 The Chaupa Singh Rahit-nama (Dunedin: University of Otago Press, 1987)

 From here on we will work with consensus and choose readings from the "Additional Readings" to discuss.
+We will also work and present on Keyword papers or Research papers in a "workshop" model for the following dates:
 03/26
 04/02
 04/09